Rejit/weather/README.md

 `node index.js -u i -c mexico`

-Retrieving you in a `.csv` file in `files` folder with the name:
+This creates a `.csv` file in `files` directory with the name:

     `${cityThatYouRequested} ${currentDate} weather.csv`, 'Mexico 2020_12_8 weather.csv' for example.

-With a content like:
+Generates an output like this one:

     Metric	        Value
     City	        Mexico